Universal Credit and Housing Benefit for students

-Most full-time students are not entitled to housing benefit, however there are some exceptions.
+Most full-time students are not entitled to any help towards their rent from either Universal Credit or Housing Benefit.
+However, there are some exceptions.

-Can I claim housing benefit if I am a student?
+Can I claim Universal Credit or Housing Benefit if I am a student?

-If you are a full-time student and do not fall into the categories above you will probably not be entitled to housing benefit.
+If you are a full-time student and do not fall into the categories above you will probably not be entitled to Universal Credit or Housing Benefit.

 You are a full-time student if:

 you are under 19 and on a course which is more advanced than Highers or sixth year studies (SYS)

 you are between 19 and retirement age and on a course of more than 16 hours per week (this is not just lecture or tutorial time but includes study time too).

 If you are unsure whether you're a full-time student, speak to someone at your college or university.

 Living with a partner who is not a student

 If you live with a partner who is not a student, they may able to claim Universal Credit or Housing Benefit.
 However your income, for example your student grant or loan, will be taken into account and may reduce the amount of benefit that your partner is entitled to.